ellipsis14/ellipsis14/README.md

 Greetings 👋 Soy Rahul
 ===================================

-Computational Scientist by practise, Mathematician by training, and Physicist by heart.
+Computational Scientist by Practise, Mathematician by Training, and Physicist by Heart.
 ------------------------

 I work as a computer scientist at a molecular and functional biomarkers lab.
 I am compelled by the desire to bring order out of chaos and contribute to society through innovation.
 My current endeavors culminate into end-end deployments and I am diving deep into trinity (bits, qubits, and neurons) to create more accurate models for simulation, forecasting and optimization.